SmellsNice/musikcube-gruvbox-material-theme/README.md

 # musikcube-gruvbox-material-theme
-Gruvbox Material theme for Musikcube
+Gruvbox Material Theme for Musikcube.
+Just put the gruvbox-material.json into /usr/share/musikcube/themes on Linux.